Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 With this solution, we can simply create and call our own "setup methods", with variables no longer getting deleted too early.
 Each thread of each test would also then get its own "copy" of the data, meaning they could modify the values to their heart's content (which was another issue, with threads trying to mutate the same data).
 It was a fairly simple change all things considered, but it took up a large chunk of time in the internship due to how prevalent setup methods were in the test suite.

-**\*Note**: Utilizing custom pytest fixtures was another option, however they have their own thread safety issues since they are only created _once_ per test.
-Thread pools will share data returned by fixtures and potentially create thread-safety issues if tests try mutating the shared fixture data.\*
+_**Note:** Utilizing custom pytest fixtures was another option, however they have their own thread safety issues since they are only created *once* per test.
+Thread pools will share data returned by fixtures and potentially create thread-safety issues if tests try mutating the shared fixture data._

 #### Problem with the Solution